 Ripple is an open-source, financial industry-focused, permissioned blockchain platform with a probabilistic voting consensus mechanism in place.
 Although it does not provide smart contract capability, it is designed to connect banks, payment providers, digital asset exchanges and other players of the financial market through its own global payments network, RippleNet.
 The network has extremely low fees on global transactions and does not allow chargebacks.

 The platform has its own Stellar Consensus Protocol (SCP), a federated byzantine agreement protocol, using sequential voting and node nomination to create and approve new blocks.
-Having a set of provable safety properties, SCP optimizes the process of reaching an agreement by halting the progress of the blockchain network until a consensus can be reached in case of misbehaving nodes or partition.
+Having a set of provable safety properties, SCP optimizes the process of reaching an agreement by halting the progress of the blockchain network until a consensus can be reached in case of misbehaving nodes or partitions.

 Quorum is one of the first open-source enterprise-ready distributed ledger and smart contract platforms put out by such a large and well-established financial institution as JP Morgan Chase.
 Having a modified Ethereum core, Quorum was designed to develop and evolve alongside Ethereum.
 Quorum is a permissioned network with a raft-based and Istanbul BFT consensus model, which enables faster transaction speeds and higher throughput relative to permissionless blockchains.

 The platform was designed as an advanced smart contracts platform.
-ECHO’s mission is to enable a wide range of blockchain developers to cooperate and take advantage of a highly scalable and efficient smart contract protocol, thus enabling a wide variety of business entities and individuals for the first time to actively and profitably participate in the blockchain revolution.
+Echo’s mission is to enable a wide range of blockchain developers to cooperate and take advantage of a highly scalable and efficient smart contract protocol, thus enabling a wide variety of business entities and individuals for the first time to actively and profitably participate in the blockchain revolution.

 Electronic medical records on the blockchain is the number one use case for blockchain in healthcare.
-Distributed Ledger Technology (DLT) allows for a tamper-proof record of the patient’s medical history.
+Distributed Ledger Technology allows for a tamper-proof record of the patient’s medical history.
 This includes vaccines, lab results, treatment strategies and prescription history all placed in a single linear ledger stored on a decentralized network.